Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Method

+and then rasterized.
 During optimization, the state of $\M$ continuously changes as described in Sec.~\ref{sec:coarse_refinement} and \ref{sec:local_refinement}.
 In the following, we denote the current state of the depth map as $\D_0^*$.
-Returning from the meshed representation $\M$ to $\D_0^*$ is straight forward by evaluating $\Phi$ with $C_0,R_0,t_0$, which also yields $\mathbf{I_0^*}$, both of which are rasterized versions of $\M$.
+Returning from the meshed representation $\M$ to $\D_0^*$ is straight forward by evaluating $\Phi$ with $i=0$, thus $\textbf{C}_0,\textbf{R}_0,\textbf{t}_0$, which also yields $\mathbf{I}_0^*$, both of which are rasterized versions of $\M$.